kwanhoc1/Kwan/essays/smart.md

 Body: "My math is not working in my C# code.
 Please help!"

-Analysis:

 This question demonstrates several pitfalls:

-Vague Title: The title is non-descriptive and doesn't convey the specific issue.
+- Vague Title: The title is non-descriptive and doesn't convey the specific issue.

-Lack of Details: The body provides no information about what "not working" means—there's no code, error messages, or description of expected versus actual behavior.
+- Lack of Details: The body provides no information about what "not working" means—there's no code, error messages, or description of expected versus actual behavior.

-No Effort Shown: There's no indication of what the asker has tried or where they suspect the problem lies.
+- No Effort Shown: There's no indication of what the asker has tried or where they suspect the problem lies.

 Community Response:
 Such a question is likely to receive requests for clarification or be downvoted due to its lack of detail.
 The community may respond with generic advice or seek more information, delaying the resolution of the issue.
 This reflects the principle that poorly framed questions lead to inefficient and ineffective assistance.